oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 <!--
 That's the concepts, let's get into some real use cases.

-For here, A triton serving example is shown here, which is a popular model serving tool made by NVIDIA.
+A triton serving example is shown here, which is a popular model serving tool made by NVIDIA.

 How many steps would it take?